Roasted Bone in Chicken Breasts

 Reasons To Learn How to Roast Chicken Breasts

-- When you roast the chicken on the bone with the skin on, the meat is more flavorful and juicy.
+- Flavorful.
+When you roast the chicken on the bone with the skin on, the meat is more flavorful and juicy.

-- Bone-in chicken breasts (aka, split chicken breasts) are often cheaper than boneless skinless chicken breasts.
-Budget friendly!
+- Budget-friendly.
+Bone-in chicken breasts (aka, split chicken breasts) are often cheaper than boneless skinless chicken breasts.

 And isn’t that what most of us need?
 If I have a package of cooked chicken in the refrigerator or freezer, it’s like half the battle is already won.
 Just combine the cubed or shredded chicken with a few other ingredients and dinner is on the table.